qooxdoo/qooxdoo/documentation/manual/source/pages/development/frame_apps_testrunner.rst

     </html>

 The important thing to note here is the map argument for ``testrunner.define``: It's equivalent to the ``members`` section of a class extending `qx.dev.unit.TestCase <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.dev.unit.TestCase>`_ and including `qx.dev.unit.MMock <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.dev.unit.MMock>`_ and `qx.dev.unit.MRequirements <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.dev.unit.MRequirements>`_, allowing full access to these APIs.
 Multiple test classes can be defined by additional calls to ``testrunner.define``.

+The ``classname`` key is optional.
+If present, its value will be used as the name of the test class, making it easier to create logical groups of tests.
+Otherwise, the generated classes will be named ``TestN`` where N is the running count of ``testrunner.define`` calls.
+All test classes will be grouped under the top-level name space ``test``.

 The Portable Test Runner can be downloaded from the Demo section of the qooxdoo website, or generated from within the SDK: